Alejandro, From Venezuela, English Teacher and College Student in ArgentinaBy Krzl Light Nuñes

 It has been a long path to be where I am right now, but it has made me value all the effort I have made in the last two years.

-I have also published class posts on various platforms, such as LinkedIn, Facebook, and Mercado Libre.
-I’ve gotten two students because of these online advertisements.
+I have also published class posts on various platforms, such as LinkedIn, Facebook, and Mercado Libre, and I’ve gotten students because of these online advertisements.

 How do you organize your classes with three different language institutes?